Thursday, November 9, 2023

 Mapwork in the exam

-The scale of the orthophoto map is five times smaller than that of the topographic map.
-A scale of 1:10 000 is a large scale and 1:50 000 is a small scale.
+The orthophoto map has a scale that is five times larger than that of the topographic map.
+A scale of 1:10 000 is regarded as a large scale, while a scale of 1:50 000 is considered a small scale.

-Formal cross-sections are usually to time consuming and rarely asks, however, sketch cross-sections are asked often.
-A sketch cross-section (free hand) is a sketch of what you see on a photo and not a precise graph.
+Formal cross-sections are seldom examined, as they are time-consuming to construct.
+However, sketch cross-sections are frequently required.
+A sketch cross-section is a freehand representation of the landscape as it appears on a photograph and should not be drawn as a precise graph.

 Wednesday, November 2, 2011